 Examples of what constitutes discrimination are broad and include things that may not initially be intuitive such as care-giving discrimination, discrimination based on lactating or breastfeeding, discriminatory health care insurance coverage of contraception to prevent pregnancy, having an abortion (or even contemplating having an abortion), when weight lifting job requirements may constitute illegal discrimination and even whether and parental leave can be granted to men and women differently.

-Examples and hypotheticals exploring what constitutes illegal discrimination under PDA can be found here.
+Here are some examples and hypotheticals exploring what constitutes illegal discrimination under PDA.

 The Equal Pay Act was enacted in 1963 to make it illegal for an employer to pay women and men differently if they perform equal work (and to retaliate against anyone who complains or files a lawsuit about a violation).
-You can read more about the Equal Pay Act and how it can protect you, as well as the full text of the EPA can be found here.
+You can read more about the Equal Pay Act and how it can protect you, as well as the full text of the EPA.

 While the EEOC provides some examples of what sorts of behavior would be offensive, their list is certainly not exhaustive.
 They explain that offensive conduct could include: